-At Malmesbury we follow the ‘Read, Write, Inc’ phonics system.
+At Malmesbury we follow the ‘Read, Write, Inc’ phonics scheme.
 Through phonics your child will learn to read and write.
 Each letter has a sound which your child will learn, and different combinations of letters make different sounds.
-Throughout the year your child will learn to blend these sounds together to read unfamiliar words, and learn to break words up into their individual sounds so they can write the words.
+Throughout the year, your child will learn to blend these sounds together to read unfamiliar words and learn to break words up into their individual sounds so they can write the words.
 This can be quite different to how many adults learned to read and write when at school and it can take some time to become familiar with.
 Staff are here to support parents/carers in helping their children with their reading and writing so if you are unsure of the sounds of any of the letters please ask any member of staff.

 In English, there are many common words which cannot be sounded out.
 These are called ‘tricky’ words and have to be learnt by sight.